What Is The West Coast Offense? Explained With Pictures

 via Brian Blase on YouTube

 The West Coast offense has one of the largest coaching trees in today’s game.
-Coaches who were directly influenced by Coach Bill Walsh, continue to run a variation of the west coach offense.
+Coaches directly influenced by Coach Bill Walsh continue to run a variation of the West Coach Offense.
 Because it’s such a dynamic offensive scheme, its core principles can be found in most offenses.

 For example, Andy Reid runs a version of the West Coast Offense that has won Patrick Mahomes 2 Super Bowls (to date).